Celebrate Sweater Weather in These 11 New England Small Towns

 Courtesy of Susan Pease / Alamy Stock Photo/Alamy Stock Photo

 Martha’s Vineyard has a reputation for its stunning coastlines and sun-kissed waters.
 (Don’t let Jaws fool you; shark attacks rarely happen here.)
-The beauty of this quintessential New England beach getaway is no secret, as its population increases more than fivefold in the summer.
+The beauty of this quintessential New England beach getaway is no secret, as its population increases nearly tenfold in the summer.

 While crowds flock to towns like Oak Bluffs and Edgartown, Chilmark is more of a rural take on the island.
-This town is home to the fishing village of Menemsha (the Menemsha Fish Market is a fine place to try lobster rolls, chowder, and other local fare) as well as the Martha’s Vineyard Film Festival every March.
-Fun fact: Chilmark is also the birthplace of Martha’s Vineyard Sign Language, which was introduced on the island in the early 18th century.
+This town is home to the fishing village of Menemsha (the Menemsha Fish Market is a great place to try lobster rolls, chowder, and other local fare), as well as the Martha’s Vineyard Film Festival every March.
+But be sure to get off the beaten track, too, and learn about a unique history here: Chilmark was the birthplace of Martha’s Vineyard Sign Language (MVSL), when the town was a haven for deaf people in the 1800s.
+The Martha’s Vineyard Chamber of Commerce has a driving tour map of key historical sites, including the Chilmark library, which was the former home of the person believed to be the last fluent signer of MVSL.

 Colorful fall trees in rural landscape in Manchester, Vermont